grafana/agent/docs/sources/flow/concepts/clustering.md

 Target auto-distribution is the most basic use case of clustering.
 It allows scraping components running on all peers to distribute the scrape load between themselves.
-For target auto-distribution to work correctly, all {{< param "PRODUCT_ROOT_NAME" >}} in the same cluster must be able to reach the same service discovery APIs and must be able to scrape the same targets.
+Target auto-distribution requires that all {{< param "PRODUCT_ROOT_NAME" >}} in the same cluster can reach the same service discovery APIs and scrape the same targets.

 You must explicitly enable target auto-distribution on components by defining a `clustering` block, such as: